beancount/beanbuff/beanbuff/ameritrade/README.md

 ## Non-Trade Data

-Non-trading data includes cash transfers, misc. regulatory fees, sweeps, corrections and other non-trading events.
+Non-trading data includes cash transfers, misc. regulatory fees, sweeps, corrections, third-party transfers, start of business day balances and other non-trading events.
 These are imported from

 - The "Cash Balances" tables for equities and equity options.
 - The "Futures Statements" for the futures account.